haoxins/haoxins.github.io/archived/2021-istio-in-action.md

     (abbreviated to **SVID**), which
     Istio's control plane mints for workloads.

+* The `PeerAuthentication` resource configures the proxy to authenticate
+  *service-to-service* traffic.
+* The `RequestAuthentication` resource configures the proxy how to authenticate *end-user* credentials against the servers that issued those.
+* The `AuthorizationPolicy` resource configures the proxy to authorize or reject requests by making decisions based on the extracted data, by the *former two resources*.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane